anildwarepo/semantic-search-demo/README.md

 #### Step 1

-Clone this repo and configure search index using the search-api/azure-search-with-custom-index.ipynb
+Clone this repo and configure search index using the search-api/azure-search-with-custom-index.ipynb jupyter notebook.

 #### Step 2